D.C. Circuit Court considers national, health-based standards for soot

 Supporters of the health-based standards, including the American Lung Association, Earthjustice and EDF, are defending the need to limit soot.

 “EPA’s standards for particulate pollution are based on rigorous science and are firmly grounded in the law,” said EDF attorney Peter Zalzal.
-“We believe today’s argument will provide strong reasons for upholding these vital, health-based Clean Air Act protections.
+“We believe today’s argument will provide strong reasons for upholding these vital, health-based Clean Air Act protections.”

 A three-judge panel of the D.C.
 Circuit Court will hear arguments in the case today.
 Judges Tatel, Brown, and Kavanaugh are on the panel.

-One of the world’s leading international nonprofit organizations, Environmental Defense Fund (edf.org) creates transformational solutions to the most serious environmental problems.
-To do so, EDF links science, economics, law, and innovative private-sector partnerships.
-With more than 3 million members and offices in the United States, China, Mexico, Indonesia and the European Union, EDF’s scientists, economists, attorneys and policy experts are working in 28 countries to turn our solutions into action.
-Connect with us on Twitter @EnvDefenseFund
+With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
+To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org

 Media Contact